Daunorubicin and Cytarabine Lipid Complex Injectionpronounced as (daw'' noe roo' bi sin) (sye tare' a been)

 Why is this medication prescribed?

-Daunorubicin and cytarabine lipid complex is used to treat certain types of acute myeloid leukemia (AML; a type of cancer of the white blood cells).
+Daunorubicin and cytarabine lipid complex is used to treat certain types of acute myeloid leukemia (AML; a type of cancer of the white blood cells) in adults and children 1 year of age and older.
 Daunorubicin is in a class of medications called anthracyclines.
 Cytarabine is in a class of medications called antimetabolites.
 Daunorubicin and cytarabine lipid complex slows or stops the growth of cancer cells in your body.

 How should this medicine be used?